wso2-attic/ballerina-integrator/README.md

 ```bash
    $ ballerina build
 ```
-This build a Ballerina executable archive (.balx) of the services that you developed.
+This builds a Ballerina executable archive (.balx) of the services that you developed.

-- Once the .balx files are created inside the target folder, you can use the following commands to run the .balx files:
+- Once the .balx files are created inside the target folder, you can use the following command to run the .balx files:

 ```bash
    $ ballerina run target/<Exec_Archive_File_Name>